jerrygao777/wallet-transaction-ledger-service/README.md

 }
 ```

-Or any combination of the four fields.
-The endpoint supports maximum flexibility:
+**Supported Scenarios:**
-- Stake only (user places bet)
+- Stake only, payout only, or both
-- Payout only (user receives winnings)
-- Both stake and payout (complete round)
+- Single currency or multi-currency settlements
-- All four fields (complex multi-currency settlement)
+- Any combination of the four fields

-**Note**: `idempotency_key` is required to prevent duplicate wagers.
+**Note:** `idempotency_key` is required.

 **Example:**
 ```bash